jebofponderworthy/windows-tools/README.md

 PowerShell 3.0 and later are supported, Windows 7 and up.
 Please note that 7 ships with older PowerShell by default.

+## Optimize1.1.EXE:  Verify by hash and run all of the PowerShell items described below.

+[Optimize 1.1](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/Optimize1.1.EXE) is a self-executing .EXE which, if run as administrator, will extract, verify integrity by hash, and run TweakNTFS, OWTAS, OVSS, and then CATE.
+The result is a distinct performance hike on any current Windows machine.

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below

 [RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS, OWTAS, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.